Missouri prepares to execute man for killing officer in 2005 - NewsBreak

 But a broader focus of appeals has been on alleged racial bias.
 In October, St. Louis Circuit Judge Mary Elizabeth Ott appointed a special prosecutor to review the case.
 The special prosecutor, E.E.
 Keenan, filed a motion earlier this month to vacate the death sentence, stating that race played a “decisive factor” in the death sentence.

-Keenan told the state Supreme Court in a hearing on Monday that former St. Louis County Prosecutor Bob McCulloch’s office handled five cases involving the deaths of police officers during his 28 years in office.
-McCulloch sought the death penalty in the four cases involving Black defendants, but did not seek death in the one case where the defendant was white, Keenan said.
+Keenan’ told the state Supreme Court that former St. Louis County Prosecutor Bob McCulloch’s office handled five cases involving the deaths of police officers during his 28 years in office.
+McCulloch sought the death penalty in the four cases involving Black defendants, but did not seek death in the one case where the defendant was white, the file said.

 Assistant Attorney General Andrew Crane responded that “a fair jury determined he deserves the death penalty.”